 Associated Acts: Motown, The Funk Brothers

-I might get a wave of emails for not putting James Jamerson in the number one slot, and I recognize the guy that played bass on nearly every Motown song may deserve that spot.
-He's in the Rock and Roll Hall of Fame and has pushed 23 songs onto the Billboard Hot 100 and 56 onto the #1 spot on the R&B charts.
+I might get a wave of emails for not putting James Jamerson in the No. 1 slot, and I recognize the guy that played bass on nearly every Motown song may deserve that spot.
+He’s in the Rock & Roll Hall of Fame and has pushed 23 songs onto the Billboard Hot 100, and 56 onto the #1 spot on the R&B charts.

-Trivia Facts: James Jamerson was a member of the Funk Brothers, a group of studio musicians that played most of the Motown hits in the 1960's and 70's and then played gigs in the evenings.
-It's impossible to list all the hits, but he played on top songs for The Supremes, The Temptations, Stevie Wonder, Marvin Gaye, Gladys Knight, and so many more.
+Trivia: James Jamerson was a member of the Funk Brothers, a group of studio musicians that played on most of the Motown hits in the 1960s and ’70s and then played their own gigs in the evenings.
+It’s impossible to list all the hits, but he played on top songs for the Supremes, the Temptations, Stevie Wonder, Marvin Gaye, Gladys Knight, and so many more.

 #2 – Flea